 The while condition step workflow step defines the 'while' conditional logic that can be used within the workflow of the playbook.
-In addition to the inherited properties, this section defines the following additional properties that are valid for this type.
+In addition to the inherited properties, this section defines twothe following additional-specific properties that are valid for this type.